 You may store leftovers in an airtight container in the freezer for up to 2 months.
 Thaw in the refrigerator then reheat as directed above.

 Not really.
-To make them healthier use corn or whole grain tortillas and less cheese.
+To make them better for you, use corn or whole grain tortillas and less cheese.
+Top with plain Greek yogurt for some protein and probiotics.

 Guacamole, greek yogurt, salsa, pico de gallo, limes, cilantro, beans of all kinds.